 DAX Formulas are Executed in Real Time

 When a user interacts with a report, such as updating a filter or slicer, DAX formulas will execute a query against the dataset.
-Users will have to wait longer for the Power BI service to execute the formula where as building it into Power Query would create a calculation during load time.
+Users will have to wait longer for the Power BI service to execute the formula whereas building it into Power Query would execute the calculation prior to a report viewer opening the report.

 Power Query Will Increase .PBIX File Size